 For the complete list of 15 questions to ask any breeder, see our hub guide: How to Find a Reputable Golden Retriever Breeder.

 This lets you verify health testing yourself on OFA.org in about 30 seconds.
 A breeder who hedges on this, offers to “send documentation later,” or gives you only the dam’s number is a concern.
 Both parents need OFA records.
-If they won’t give you the AKC registered name of both the sire and dam, that is a red flag.
+If they will not give you the AKC registered name of both the sire and dam, that is a red flag.

 2. Is your cardiac clearance from a board-certified ACVIM cardiologist?